tzlaine/lewg_omnibus/paper.md

 by LEWG, and act as *de facto* rules, applied both to increase the consistency of LEWG decisionmaking, and to reduce the time that LEWG takes to process papers.

+The guidelines are just that -- guidelines -- and not rules.
+The 90% figure above does not cover every case, and this is intentional.
+Exceptions to the guideline should be uncommon, well-motivated, and provide clear benefits over following the guideline.
+For instance, the guideline below regarding conversions requires `explicit` conversions whenever the conversion results in a memory-unsafe value.
+However, the conversion from `string` to `string_view` is memory-unsafe; the `string_view` may be left dangling at some point after the converison.
+Even so, this "unsafe" conversion is appropriate, given the intended use of `string_view` as a function parameter.

 Below, I have added sections for four different guidelines that have come up in the past few meetings' LEWG sessions.
 For each, I have included minimal